dashingsoft/pyarmor/src/mechanism.md

     # Here is a simple case, show how to import obfuscated module
     # 'queens.py' from clear script 'hello.py'

-    # Obfuscate module with command 'init'
+    # Obfuscate module with command 'obfuscate'
     # The key is option 'disable-restrict-mode'
     python pyarmor.py obfuscate --src=examples/simple \
                                 --disable-restrict-mode=1 \